 Leigh Cassell loves kids.
-She is an adventurer, edupreneur and partner in learning with teachers and students around the world.
-Leigh is an educational consultant currently working as the Manager of Innovation and Learning at SPARK, and she is Founder & President of Digital Human Library.
+She is an adventurer, entrepreneur and partner in learning with teachers and students around the world.
+Leigh is an educational consultant, CEO at Digital Human Library, and Founder & President of the Digital Human Library Foundation.
 Driven by her passion to inspire in others a love of learning, Leigh’s expertise is grounded in how we integrate technologies for the purpose of building relationships, developing 21st Century Competencies, designing new literacies and preparing students to succeed as next generation learners.
 Leigh is an Apple Distinguished Educator, certified Google Educator, SMART Certified Interactive Teacher, Founder of Ontario Edu Students’ Twitter Chat and Co-Founder of A Kids’ Guide to Canada.

 Melissa Lavoie began teaching in 2006, and was employed by the Northeastern Catholic DSB from 2007 – 2017.
 For the last 2.5 years, she served all schools in NCDSB as an Education Technology Special Assignment Teacher.
 Working alongside a network of Ed Tech Champions, the team led a Board-wide move to the G Suite for Education platform to promote collaboration and cloud computing for the academic community.
 She also supported innovation projects involving 360′ photography, and founded Walk With Us – a digital storytelling / photography and mapping project for Indigenous students, partnered with Google Earth Outreach.
 Currently, she is employed by Mushkegowuk Council as a GIS-Education Specialist and is a graduate student at UBC in the MET, Educational Technology program.
 Learn more about Melissa here: Twitter and/or LinkedIn